 - California Sweet Violet – the lavender-blue flowers this plant displays perfectly accents the dark green leaves of this plant.

 - Sweet Violet – This plant has dark, deep violet colored blooms.
 It grows incredibly compact and can vary in color from purple, yellow, red, blue, and white.

 Violets are a popular choice for plant owners who enjoy picking their flowers and bringing them indoors.
 The beautiful blooms of the purple violet do not like extreme or prolonged heat.
-They are not drought tolerant and should be watered on a regular basis.
+They are not drought tolerant and should be watered regularly.